Impact on the Environment

 I’ll spare you the details, but in my case it was confirmed.
 I had cancer!

 I scheduled a radical prostatectomy.
 In short, they wanted to remove my prostate.
-I scheduled it for the later in the summer of 2009.
+I scheduled it for later in the summer of 2009.
 After scheduling it, and thinking that was my only option, a young lady in the Sunday School I was teaching at the time, asked a very simple question.
 Have I given any thought to a more holistic approach?
 (If you didn't catch the connection, she was my shining light)

 I wasn’t sure what she meant by a holistic approach, but I would at least check it out.
-For two months I began to talk to people and do some research on my own and read a number of books and discovered that the body could heal itself even of cancer.
+For two months I began to talk to people and do some research on my own and read a number of books and discovered that the body could heal itself, even from cancer.
 The thought of this seemed strange, but I had seen my own body heal itself when cut, why could it not heal itself of disease?

 Actually it can.
 If the body receives the proper nutrition, it can in fact heal itself.
 So I began to understand what the proper nutrition was and had to make the decision that I was going to turn this over to God and trust him to show me what I needed to do?